secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/Working with the Registry.md

 Focusrite Notifier
 AdobeGCInvoker-1.0
 ```
 - It's a simple output and only shows us the name of the services/applications currently running.
-If we wished to see each key and object within a hive, we could also use `Get-ChildItem` with the `-Recurse` parameter like so:
+- If we wished to see each key and object within a hive, we could also use `Get-ChildItem` with the `-Recurse` parameter like so.
 - #### Recursive Search
 ```powershell-session
 PS C:\htb> Get-ChildItem -Path HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion -Recurse